For more information on many of these terms see http://www.pcwebopedia.com/

 Bit - This term is short for “binary digit,” which is the unit of information that a computer processes.
 It is represented by a one (1) if the circuit is on and a zero (0) if it is off.
 A single bit will have a value of either 0 or 1.
 To gain meaningful information, consecutive bits are combined into larger units, for example, the byte, which is composed of 8 consecutive bits will support one character.
 You may hear a computer classified by the number of bits it can process at one time.
 The greater the number of bits, the faster the machine and the larger the program that it can support.

-Blog - a Website, usually on a given topic, that is (should be) continually updated with the posts in reverse chronological order.
-Some blogs offer readers a way to comment,.
+Blog - a Web site, usually on a given topic, that is (should be) continually updated.
+The posts are listed in reverse chronological order.
+Some blogs offer readers a way to comment.

 Bomb - a situation in which a program hangs.
 Often you can close this program and reopen it and resume work.
 See computer crash.